Table of Contents

 - Major symptom is painful swallowing or feeling like food is sticking in your throat or chest

-- Often diagnosed by history and clinical exam, can be confirmed by gastrointestinal endoscopy (a lighted tube inserted through your mouth into your food pipe) or by swallowing a substance containing barium, that can then be seen on x-ray
+- Often diagnosed by history and clinical exam, can be confirmed by gastrointestinal endoscopy (a lighted tube inserted through your mouth into your food pipe) or by swallowing a white, chalky substance called barium, that can then be seen on x-ray

 - Possible in anyone who has thrush and a low CD4 cell count, but can occur even when thrush cannot be seen in the mouth